 FOOD & DRINK

 Ask yourself, "What's brewing in Milan?" and the answer may surprise you!
-From cafes to brewing companies and local pubs, the dining scene in Milan focuses on hand-crafted, artisan experienced.
-Grab a cup of delicious coffee roasted on-site at Milan Coffee Works or check out Original Gravity Brewing Company's handcrafted beers and pub sandwiches.
+From cafes to brewing companies and local pubs, the dining scene in Milan focuses on a hand-crafted, artisan experience.
+Grab a cup of delicious coffee or cocktail at The Owl- Morning til Midnight or check out Original Gravity Brewing Company's handcrafted beers and pub sandwiches.
 Looking for something else?
 There are options for everyone.

 Find out more at https://www.milanmich.org/